karttur/soil-spectro/_posts/2022/2022-09-12-spectrodata-OSSL4ML03-plot.markdown

 - **sourcedatafolder**: subfolder under "rootpath" with the exploded content of the OSSL zip file (default = "data")
 - **arrangeddatafolder**: subfolder under "rootpath" where the imported (rearranged) OSSL data will be stored
 - **jsonfolder**: subfolder under "rootpath" where the json plot parameter files must be located
-- **projFN**: the name of an existing txt file that sequentially lists json plot parameter files to run, must be directly under the "arrangeddatafolder"
+- **projFN**: the name of an existing json structured file that lists the json plot parameter files to run, must be directly under the "arrangeddatafolder"
+- **targetfeaturesymbols**: the name of an existing json file that defines the symbolisation of the target features to plot
+- **targetfeaturetransforms**: the name of an existing json file that defines the transformations of the target features
 - **createjsonparams**: if set to true the script will create a template json file and exit

+NOTE that in earlier version (before November 2023), the **projFN** was a text (.txt) file but is now changed to a json (.json) file.

 ##### json specification file